corrode/corrode.github.io/content/blog/memory-safety/index.md

 ## You Don't Have to Do This Alone

-It is hard to navigate this transition on your own on top of your already overwhelming workload.
+Making this transition on your own, on top of an already overwhelming workload, is hard.
 But here's the good news: **you don't need to figure this out from scratch**.

 The Rust ecosystem is mature, the tooling is excellent, and there is a growing body of industry experience to draw from.
 What most organizations lack is not motivation.
 It's **guidance**.